Poulpes/onboarding/readme.md

 	Ideally we want everyone to have the opportunity to work with everyone.

 This planning optimisation occurs more or less on a weekly basis, according to new projects, new variables, etc:
-- you can check the "planned planning" whenever you want at the root folder of the Team Drive
+- You can check the **"planned planning"** whenever you want at the root folder of the Team Drive.
--   We currently have a Google Sheet Planning at the root of the Team Drive.
+- Weekly breakfast meetings are the opportunity to discuss precisely what's up for the week and less precisely what's coming up for the next weeks.

 ### Meetings
 #### Weekly Meetings